Rocio01/SQL/README.md

 # SQL

 - In this project, I did the SQL Zoo Tutorials 0-9 listed under the “Tutorial Section” and the quizzes listed at the end of each.
-- the answers are provided in this project.
+- the answers for the quizes are provided in this project.

 ## GitHub Repo